danielsaidi/website_danielsaidi/collections/_posts/2024/2024-04-14-creating-custom-environment-values-in-swiftui.md

 }
 ```

-With this initializer, the protocol can now provide a default value for all implementing types:
+With this initializer, the protocol can now provide a `defaultValue` for all implementing types:

 ```swift
 extension EnvironmentValue {